Apr 21

 4. Deploy!

-Of course, version control stickler that you are, you’ll commit and push your updates to the right branches during the process.
+Of course, version control stickler that you are, you’ll commit and push

 Further Reading